netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 For custom dashboards, Instana uses the idea of "Application Perspectives".

-Unfortunately, the UI did not help to successfully create such application perspectives.
+Unfortunately, the UI did not help us to successfully create such application perspectives.
 It required values, without providing any contextual help on what we could write there.
 So, after spending some time on this feature, we gave up without completing the task.

-Another very confusing fact about Instana, which is also true to some degree for Dynatrace, is that the UI provided lists of items about all things the system supports, without filtering the ones we actually use.
+Another very confusing fact about Instana, which is also true to some degree for Dynatrace, is that the UI lists of items about all things the system supports, without filtering the ones we actually have available.
 This strategy provided very long lists of things, without helping us understand what applies to your infrastructure and what is not.

 ### Grafana

 Grafana is well known for being a Swiss-army knife for visualization.
 However, the default dashboards provided by Grafana are basic.
-Only the networking dashboard has a bit more of information.

-Grafana is trying to come up with a point-and-click UX for constructing charts.
-Still I think the way this ecosystem works makes it difficult and somewhat confusing.

-So, despite the fact that Grafana is a very powerful tool, we think that it is not easy, it requires a lot of skills and a deep understanding of the whole observability pipeline, which is unlikely to be the case for users who just need to monitor their systems and applications without deep-diving into the details of the observability platform.
+The query editor of Grafana is very close to the one provided by Datadog and provides a straightforward experience with contextual help in every step.

+Still, a lot of metrics are missing and even the ones available are usually missing important labels that could provide more power to the platform.

 ### Netdata

-Netdata is the only solution among all systems tested that provides fully functional comprehensive single-node and multi-node dashboards out of the box.
+Netdata provides fully automated dashboards for all metrics.
+Every metric collected is correlated and visualized in one of the sections provided out of the box.

+All Netdata charts provide filtering capabilities for nodes, instances, dimensions and labels.
+We call this the NIDL bar and it serves 2 purposes:

+1. Allow users to understand where the data are coming from.
+So, the NIDL bar provides drop down menus explaining the contribution of each data source to the chart.
+2. Allow users to filter these data sources (slice the data) using any of the NIDL attributes (nodes, instances, dimensions and label keys and values).

+On every chart, there are additional controls to:

+1. Re-group the data on the chart using any of the possible combinations, even using multiple groupings concurrently (dice the data).
+2. Change the aggregation functions (across time and across time-series) to achieve the desired result.

+At the same time, anomaly rates are available on all NIDL drop-down menus and the anomaly ribbon of the chart, which shows the overall anomaly rate of the query across time.

+The info ribbon at the bottom of all charts provides information about missing data collection points, or overflown counters, across time.
+Netdata works at a beat.
+Missed data collections are not filled at visualization time.
+They are maintained as gaps and when data are aggregated  into charts, the info ribbon provides information about the gaps encountered on all time-series involved, across time.

-Users can create custom dashboards by dragging and dropping the provided charts into new pages and then re-arranging them, resizing them and changing their visualization type.
-Each chart is fully editable by point and click, and Netdata provides all the controls for slicing and dicing the data on any chart.
+Users can create custom dashboards by dragging and dropping the provided charts into new pages and then re-arrange them, resize them and change their visualization type.
+This eliminates the need for a metrics explorer (the default dashboards serve this purpose) and metrics selectors (the default dashboards have full text search filtering capabilities), for creating custom dashboards.

-Netdata allows segmenting the infrastructure into rooms and even within each room it provides global filters to allow segmenting all the charts at once, including custom dashboards.
+Netdata allows segmenting the infrastructure into rooms and even within each room it provides global filters to allow segmenting all the dashboards at once, including custom dashboards.
+This makes dashboards a lot more dynamic, capable of visualizing different aspects of the infrastructure at a click.

-Compared to the best of the others, Netdata is more powerful and comprehensive out of the box, while Datadog and Grafana offer more customizability and more advanced statistical functions to analyze the data.
+Netdata's data collection to visualization latency is less than 1 second, and the global date-time picker supports a PLAY mode, allowing users to feel the "breath" of their infrastructure in real-time.

 </details>